swch/strivve-docs/src/pages/resources/progress-polling/index.md

 These calls should be accompanied by a credential-request [hydration header](https://swch.github.io/slate/?java#hydration) so that credential requests are returned on every job request.

-It is essential to maintain user contact until the job status changes to AUTH, which occurs after the VBS has successfully authenticated with the merchant site.
+It is essential to maintain user contact until the job status changes to UPDATING, which occurs after the VBS has successfully authenticated with the merchant site.

 Examples: